 Scenic Scottish Railways

-We travel to Aviemore and the Strathspey Railway.
+Depart from your chosen pick up point and travel by coach to Aviemore and the Strathspey Railway.
+We will board the maroon-liveried coaches which will evoke memories of train journeys in the 1950s and 60s and the train will be hauled by a lovingly restored steam locomotive from the collection which is housed in the engine shed adjacent to the station here.
 The line crosses heather covered moorland with the Cairngorm Mountains beyond, scenes which have changed little in the last hundred years.
 The train stops at Boat of Garten, a village created by the former railway companies that served the area and Broomhill, which doubled as ‘Glenbogle’ in the popular BBC TV series, Monarch of the Glen.
-The train will return to Aviemore, from where we continue our journey by coach to our accommodation in Strathpeffer.
+The train will then return to Aviemore, from where we continue our journey by coach to our accommodation in the Inverness area.

-We travel the short distance to Dingwall where we board our train to Wick.
-The line takes us along the shores of the Cromarty and Dornoch Firths, looping round by Lairg and back to the coast, passing the former junction with the Dornoch branch at the Mound.
-From Golspie, the line follows the spectacular coastline as far as Helmsdale, where it turns inland, pausing at remote stations such as Forsinard and Altnabreac, before reaching Georgemas Junction, the most northerly railway junction in Britain.
-We continue to the terminus at Wick, before returning to our hotel by the more direct but equally scenic coastal route.
+Today following breakfast we transfer to Inverness where we board the morning scheduled diesel train service to Wick.
+The line takes us along the shores of the Cromarty and Dornoch Firths, looping round by Lairg and back to the coast, passing the former junction with the Dornoch branch at The Mound.
+From Golspie the line follows the spectacular coastline as far as Helmsdale, where it turns inland, pausing at remote stations such as Forsinard and Altnabreac, before reaching Georgemas Junction, the most northerly railway junction in Britain.
+The driver changes ends here to take the train to Thurso before we continue to the terminus at Wick.
+On arrival here we will re-join our coach and return to our hotel by the more direct but equally scenic coastal route.

-We check out of the hotel and travel through the Great Glen to Fort William, where we join ‘The Jacobite’ steam train and experience one of the most memorable and spectacular railway journeys in the world — to Mallaig on the famous ‘Road to the Isles’.
+After an early breakfast we check out of the hotel and travel via Loch Laggan to Fort William, where we join ‘The Jacobite’ steam train and experience one of the most memorable and spectacular railway journeys in the world – to Mallaig on the famous ‘Road to the Isles’.
 ‘The Jacobite’ combines the romance of the steam era with the opportunity to drink in the stunning views of this wild and historic part of Scotland.
+From the slopes of Ben Nevis the line runs through rugged mountains, past sea and inland lochs and onto the shores of the Atlantic at Mallaig.
+The route takes you over the massive Glenfinnan viaduct overlooking Loch Sheil, where Bonnie Prince Charlie raised his standard in 1745.
 After some free time in Mallaig we rejoin the train and return to Fort William.
-We continue to our original departure points, where we expect to arrive late evening.
+Thereafter we continue by coach to our original departure points where we expect to arrive late evening.

 - Services of a professional tour manager